 - vascular malformation: misshapen veins

-- varices: large protruding veins in the intestines
+- varices: large, protruding veins in the intestines

-Red or bloody stools can also be caused by several different medical conditions.
+Red or bloody stools can also be due to several different medical conditions.
 Your stools may be bloody due to bleeding in the lower half of your digestive system.

 Blockages at any point in your digestive tract can cause black, tarry, or bloody stools.

 The foods you eat can cause your stools to appear bloody or tarry.
 Eating red or black foods can give your feces a dark appearance without the existence of blood.

-Imaging tests such as MRIs, X-rays, and CT scans can help your doctor see the blood flow to your digestive system.
-These diagnostic tools will reveal any blockages that could be causing gastrointestinal (GI) bleeding.
+Imaging tests such as MRIs, X-rays, and CT scans can help them see the blood flow to your digestive system.
+These diagnostic tools will reveal any blockages that could be causing gastrointestinal bleeding.